LeeSinLiang/microGPT/README.md

 # Edit input here
 context = "The magical wonderland of"
 ```

+Interested to deploy as a web app?
+Check out [microGPT-deploy](https://github.com/LeeSinLiang/microGPT-deploy) !

 ## Contribution
 If you would like to contribute, please follow these guidelines: